BowlerHatLLC/vscode-swf-debug/distribution/src/assembly/README.md

 ## Launch configuration attributes

-The following attributes may be customized in _launch.json_ for the configurations of type `swf`.
+The following lists of attributes may be customized in _launch.json_ for the configurations of type `swf`.
+They are divided by request type — either `launch` or `attach`.

 ### Launch request